evankiely/OpynSpecimen/README.md

     - It expects that the production environment has no URL keyword (as in openspecimen.openspecimen.com)
     - It expects that these, aside from prod, are filled from the key for the environmental variables in the Settings class's `self.envs` attribute (as in openspecimen**test**.openspecimen.com and openspecimen**dev**.openspecimen.com)

+### Known Issues
+- If, in the course of an upload, you receive an error like: `SQL error: PreparedStatementCallback; SQL [INSERT INTO DE_E_##### (RECORD_ID, VALUE) VALUES (?, ?)]; Deadlock found when trying to get lock; try restarting transaction; nested exception is com.mysql.jdbc.exceptions.jdbc4.MySQLTransactionRollbackException: Deadlock found when trying to get lock; try restarting transaction.
+Please report this error to the system administrator.` The error is being caused by updating too many records which reference the same dropdown value.
+You can identify the column which is causing issue by referncing the MySQL backend and inspecting the table provided in the error above as: `DE_E_#####` To solve this issue, add `time.sleep(1.5)` to the end up the function performing the upload, directly above, and in line with, `return data` In the case of a Participant Create, that would be `createParticipants` For a Participant Update, `updateParticipants` And so on.
+This should largely solve the problem and reduce the instances of the above error significantly, if not completely.

 ## Documentation

 ### API Endpoints